duartemelo/IPMADiscordBot/README.md

 ## Features

 - Check the city list;
-- Set the city you want to receive weather info from;
+- Set the city you want to receive weather info from (in your server);
-- Set the time of the day you want to receive that info (the bot sends a message everyday).
+- Set the time of the day you want to receive that info (the bot sends a message everyday at that time, in that specific server and room).

 ## Stack